DCC-Lab/PyHardwareLibrary/README-USB.md

 1. The code above has not been fully tested.
 How do we test this?
 Is it necessary?
 The solution will be **Unit Testing**. *Hint*: when we do, we will learn that the **move** command actually sends a 0x00 byte at a regular interval when the move is taking a long time.
 This is not in the documentation but it sure is in the device.
 2. In fact, the code above was not tested at all, because I don't have the device on my computer, it is only in the lab and I wrote the code from home.
 It would be nice to be able to test even without the device connected, especially when we integrate this code into other larger projects.
 The solution will be a mock (i.e. fake) **DebugSutterDeviceUSBPort** that behaves like the real thing.
 This will require abstracting away the **USBPort** itself.
 3. Error management is not easy with hardware devices.
 They can fail, they can be disconnected, they can be missing, the firmware in the device can be upgraded, etc...
 If the command times out, what are you supposed to do?
 Can you recover?
 The solution is a more general class **PhysicalDevice** that can manage these aspects, while offering enough flexibility to adapt to any type of device.
+The is the strategy behind **PyHardwareLibrary**.
 4. We are putting a lot of work in this Sutter Instrument stage, but what if it breaks and your supervisor purchases or borrows another device (say a Prior)?
 Should you change all your code?
 It is, after all, just another linear stage.
-The solution to this is a **LinearMotionDevice** base class that will offer a uniform set of functions to move and get the position.
+The solution to this is a **LinearMotionDevice** base class that will offer a uniform set of functions to move and get the position, without knowing any details about the device itself.
 This way, the **SutterDevice** will inherit from **LinearMotionDevice**, and a new **PriorDevice** would also inherit from it and could act as a perfect substitute.
 This approach, which requires time investment in the short term, will limit the impact of any change in the future.
 You can take a look at [**OISpectrometer**](https://github.com/DCC-Lab/PyHardwareLibrary/blob/c6fa50b932945388bb5bfce443669158275c5db4/hardwarelibrary/spectrometers/oceaninsight.py) in the PyHardwareLibrary for an example, where two spectrometers can be used interchangeably since they both derive from OISpectrometer, which can return a **USB2000** or a **USB4000** depending on what is connected.

 # References

 I have found various web sites over the years that may help you understand better, even though everything I wrote above is from experience accumulated over the years.
 Many web sites are either too detailed or too superficial.
 It is hard to find reasonable information, but I like the following:

 1. "Beyond Logic", https://www.beyondlogic.org/usbnutshell/usb1.shtml.
 Really complete, but may be too difficult.
+2. "USB made simple", https://www.usbmadesimple.co.uk/index.html.
+In the present document, I completely gloss over the fact that there is an Control endpoint #0 (IN/OUT).
+All the "USB details" occur on those endpoints and it is not described in the USB Descriptors because it must be there and is not configurable.
+This document will give you more information to understand the nitty-gritty details if you are interested.
+(I myself have never learned these details, this is too low-level for me).
+This would be useful if you are making a USB chip.
-2. "Pourquoi j'aime controler les appareils", https://github.com/dccote/Enseignement/blob/master/DAQ/Semaine-01.md
+3. "Pourquoi j'aime controler les appareils", https://github.com/dccote/Enseignement/blob/master/DAQ/Semaine-01.md
-3. A small demo (in french) for serial communications with the FTDI chip: https://github.com/dccote/Enseignement/blob/master/DAQ/Semaine-02.md
+4. A small demo (in french) for serial communications with the FTDI chip: https://github.com/dccote/Enseignement/blob/master/DAQ/Semaine-02.md

 **Post-scriptum**